 Historically, the right to use water was based on land ownership or rental.
 Water use is now governed by the NWA, under which South Africa's water resources are placed in the government's trust.
-Amendments to South Africa's National Water Resource Strategy during 2013 were underpinned by the so-called 'use it or lose it' principle, whereby it is suggested that any unused water authorisation should be reallocated to the public trust for the purposes of addressing social and economic equity imperatives.
+Amendments to South Africa's National Water Resource Strategy during 2013 were underpinned by the so-called 'use it or lose it' principle; unused water use entitlement should be reallocated for the purposes of addressing social and economic equity imperatives.